archmoj/opengrib2/README.md

   - run `npm start` in a 3rd terminal tab

-## How to list license list of JavaScript dependencies
+## How to make list of JavaScript dependencies licenses

 - run `npm run build:license_list`